How Much Does a Patio Cover Cost in Houston?

 2. What Impacts the Cost of a Patio Cover in Houston?

 Several factors influence the final price.
-Here’s what matters most:
+While there are several patio roof options, here’s what matters most:

 A. Roof Type: Flat Pan vs. Insulated Panels